Now Reading

 The Pursuitist Verdict

-As we celebrate 15 years of curating the world’s finest experiences, we at Pursuitist recognize that the best luxury travel is no longer about isolation—it’s about connection.
-The Nassau Paradise Island Wine & Food Festival offers exactly that- it connects the gourmand with the fisherman, the jet-setter with the Junkanoo drummer, and the international superstar chef with the local cook who has been perfecting their recipe for generations.
+As we celebrate 15 years of curating the world’s finest experiences, we recognize that the best luxury travel is about connection.
+The Nassau Paradise Island Wine & Food Festival offers exactly that- it connects the gourmand with the fisherman, the international superstar chef with the local cook who has been perfecting their recipe for generations.